 A strong core is essential for swimming and often overlooked in training.
 In swimming, every movement you make originates from the core—kicking, pulling, rotating, and even gliding.
 This is where Pilates comes in.
 Core strength and stabilization are at the heart of the beginning, middle, and end of every Pilates exercise.
-Olympic swimmers Dara Torres, Ian Thorpe, Natalie Coughlin, Dana Vollmer, and Kim Vandenberg believe in the power of Pilates.
+Olympic swimmers Dara Torres, Ian Thorpe, Natalie Coughlin, and Dana Vollmer believe in the power of Pilates.
 Here’s why you should too:

 Become a more mindful swimmer.
 Pilates emphasizes the mind-body connection.
 By taking the time to breathe and connect to your center, you will see improvements in the pool.
 Plus, learning how to control your breath with deep exhales fires up your core and supplies oxygen to muscles, which powers your stroke.

 Prevent injuries.
 When swimmers have a weak core, they tend to overcompensate by putting extra stress on their back and shoulder muscles.
 While doing so may mask inefficiencies, it can lead to overuse injuries like muscle strains or rotator cuff tears.
 Pilates works on balancing these imbalances so you can maximize the power generated from your back, shoulders, and legs without overusing them to a point of injury.